lshug/first-order-model-tf/README.md

 # first-order-model-tf
 TensorFlow port of first-order motion model.
-TF Lite compatible, supports the original's checkpoints and implements in-graph kp processing, but inference only (no training).
+TF Lite and TF.js compatible, supports the original's checkpoints and implements in-graph kp processing, but inference only (no training).

 Original PyTorch version can be found at [AliaksandrSiarohin/first-order-model](https://github.com/AliaksandrSiarohin/first-order-model).
 Copy the checkpoint tars into the checkpoint folder.
 If you intend to run the fashion-trained model, be sure to rename the checkpoint file for that model from fashion.pth.tar to fashion-cpk.pth.tar (the original filename for that checkpoint doesn't fit into the naming scheme for others for some reason, and that messes up the load process).
-To generate saved_models and lite models run build.py.
-After that, you can run inference directly, with saved_models, or with tf lite, using run.py, documented below.
+Run build.py to generate saved_models and lite (and tf.js models if tensorflowjs_converter is installed and --tfjs flag is used) models.
+After that, you can run inference directly, with saved_models, or with tf lite, using run.py.

 ![example](example/example.gif)